NeuromorphicProcessorProject/snn_toolbox/docs/source/guide/examples.rst

    <https://keras.io/getting-started/faq/#where-is-the-keras-configuration-file-stored>`_
    contains the option ``"image_data_format": "channels_first"``.

-.. note:: (8.7.2018) These examples work for Keras version == 2.1.6.

 .. _ExampleA:

 Example A - LeNet on MNIST
 --------------------------

-Here we test the classical LeNet architecture on MNIST, using one implementation in Keras, one in Lasagne, and one in Caffe.
+Here we test the classic LeNet architecture on MNIST, using one implementation in Keras, one in Lasagne, and one in Caffe.

 Keras